gammasim/simtools/docs/source/guidelines.rst

 This section provides help and guidelines for developers of gammasim-tools.
 If you want to contribute to gammasim-tools, please use one of the contact points listed at the entry page of this documentation.
-In general, please take note of the `ctapipe Development Guidelines <https://cta-observatory.github.io/ctapipe/development/index.html>`_. gammasim-tools follows the same `style <https://cta-observatory.github.io/ctapipe/development/style-guide.html#>`_ and `code guidelines <https://cta-observatory.github.io/ctapipe/development/code-guidelines.html>`_.
+In general, please take note of the `ctapipe Development Guidelines <https://cta-observatory.github.io/ctapipe/development/index.html>`_. gammasim-tools follows the same `style <https://cta-observatory.github.io/ctapipe/development/style-guide.html#>`_ and `code guidelines <https://cta-observatory.github.io/ctapipe/development/code-guidelines.html>`_ as `ctapip <https://github.com/cta-observatory/ctapipe/>`_.

 Project setup
 =============